the-strawhecker-group/aim/docs/README.md

 securely.
 In particular, avoid unneeded sharing of Refresh Tokens or storing them in source files/source control.

-If you suspect your refresh token has been compromised, contact [Josh Istas](mailto:jistas@thestrawgroup.com) at TSG as soon as possible.
+If you suspect your Refresh Token has been compromised, contact [Josh Istas](mailto:jistas@thestrawgroup.com) at TSG as soon as possible.
 If abuse is suspected, TSG may disable Refresh Tokens immediately and follow up with the API contact.